tonywagner/mlbserver/README.md

 Supports [SWAG](https://docs.linuxserver.io/general/swag/#preset-proxy-confs) using the custom [mlbserver.subfolder.conf](https://github.com/tonywagner/mlbserver/blob/master/mlbserver.subfolder.conf) file.

-For multiview, the default software encoder is limited by your CPU.
-You may want to experiment with different ffmpeg hardware encoders. "h264_videotoolbox" is confirmed to work on supported Macs, and "h264_v4l2m2m" is confirmed to work on a Raspberry Pi 4 (and likely other Linux systems) when ffmpeg is compiled with this patch: https://www.raspberrypi.org/forums/viewtopic.php?p=1780625#p1780625
+For multiview, the default software video encoder is limited by your CPU.
+You may want to experiment with different ffmpeg hardware video encoders. "h264_videotoolbox" is confirmed to work on supported Macs, and "h264_v4l2m2m" is confirmed to work on a Raspberry Pi 4 (and likely other Linux systems) when ffmpeg is compiled with this patch: https://www.raspberrypi.org/forums/viewtopic.php?p=1780625#p1780625

 More potential hardware encoders are described at https://stackoverflow.com/a/50703794